-Wilmington Community Television (WCTV) is a community media center serving Wilmington, MA.
-We are a non-profit organization established in 1987 to serve the residents of Wilmington, Massachusetts.
+Wilmington Community Television (WCTV) is a non-profit organization established in 1987 to serve the residents of Wilmington, Massachusetts.
 Our mission:

 Programs are broadcast on one of our 3 television stations, depending on the content: